Is it balcony or baloney?

 with several additional disturbances.

 I’m here, though.
-Should that be
+Should that not be

 the end of all of my worries?
 That